inab/TCGA_benchmarking_workflow/README.md

 	    Mandatory arguments:
                 --predictionsFile		List of cancer genes prediction
-                --public_ref_dir 		Directory with list of cancer genes used to validate the predictions --participant_name  		Name of the tool used for prediction --metrics_ref_dir 		Dir that contains metrics reference datasets for all cancer types --cancer_types  		List of types of cancer selected by the user, separated by spaces --assess_dir			Dir where the data for the benchmark are stored Other options:
+				--community_id			Name or OEB permanent ID for the benchmarking community --public_ref_dir 		Directory with list of cancer genes used to validate the predictions --participant_name  		Name of the tool used for prediction --metrics_ref_dir 		Dir that contains metrics reference datasets for all cancer types --challenges_ids  		List of types of cancer selected by the user, separated by spaces --assess_dir			Dir where the data for the benchmark are stored

-                --results_dir		The output directory where the results will be saved
+	    Other options:
+                --validation_result		The output directory where the results from validation step will be saved --assessment_results	The output directory where the results from the computed metrics step will be saved --aggregation_results	The output directory where the consolidation of the benchmark will be saved --statistics_results	The output directory with nextflow statistics --otherdir					The output directory where custom results will be saved (no directory inside)
 	    Flags:
                 --help			Display this message
 ```